-Janet Jackson Debuts New Look Onstage With Sensual Gold Sneaker Boots
+Janet Jackson Debuts New Look on Stage With Sensual Gold Sneaker Boots

 Janet Jackson has a platinum career and a golden sense of style.
-The Billboard Music Awards 2018 Icon honoree sparkled from head-to-toe in the hue today when she accepted her trophy during the ceremony held in Las Vegas.
+The Billboard Music Awards 2018 Icon honoree sparkled from head to toe in the hue today when she accepted her trophy during the ceremony held in Las Vegas.

-Bruno Mars introduced the singer-actress praising her contributions to music and female empowerment.
+Bruno Mars introduced the singer-actress, praising her contributions to music and female empowerment.

 Jackson took to the stage to entertain the crowd with a medley of her hits in a sweater dress covered in sequins with matching over-the-knee sneaker boots.

 The slick stompers featured laces from top to bottom and belt embellishments up the thigh.
-With comfort and stage moves in mind, the boots were constructed with a white rubber midsole and hidden platform.
+With comfort and stage moves in mind, the boots were constructed with a white rubber midsole.
 She completed the outfit with nude fishnets and tribal-inspired necklaces and bracelets.

-Following the show-stopping performance, the 52-year-old accepted the award and thanked her father for shaping her career.
+Following the showstopping performance, the 52-year-old accepted the award and thanked her father for shaping her career.

 Ahead of singing her hits, Jackson began her belting detail on the red carpet, where she arrived in a floor-length gown with a voluminous skirt and white top accessorized with a brown leather belt.
 She completed the ensemble with a pair of embellished red platform heels.